 Recently I did a podcast with Dr. Ruth Roberts, integrative veterinarian, holistic health coach, longtime pet advocate and your pet’s ally.
 Dr. Ruth is also the creator of The Original CrockPET Diet, a balanced home cooked diet for pets.
 Through her diet and practice, Dr. Ruth has supported thousands of dogs and cats to overcome health hurdles like kidney disease, GI illness, allergies, and cancer.
-She joined us on It’s A Dog’s Life to discuss the adrenal diseases and disorders that are so prevalent in dogs today, and what we can do to prevent them or support our pets after a diagnosis.
+She joined us on Your Natural Dog Podcast to discuss the adrenal diseases and disorders that are so prevalent in dogs today, and what we can do to prevent them or support our pets after a diagnosis.

 Listen in to the whole episode:

 What are Adrenal Disorders?

 The adrenal glands are small glands located above each kidney.
 They are a part of the endocrine system, which is a collection of glands that produce hormones.
 The adrenal glands produce essential hormones, including sex hormones and stress hormones.
 In the case of adrenal gland disorders, the glands either produce too much or not enough hormones.

 As stated in The Endocrine Society’s Second Scientific Statement on the subject of endocrine-disrupting chemicals, when hormones are unbalanced for any extended period of time, it “nearly always result(s) in dysfunction or disease.”

 What Causes Adrenal Disorders in Dogs?

 Adrenal disorders are caused by problems with one or both adrenal glands, causing the production of too much or not enough hormones.
 For instance, Cushing’s Disease involves the production of too much cortisol, and with Addison’s Disease in dogs, not enough cortisol is produced.